vipulnaik/working-drafts/lesswrong/chris-voss-negotiation-masterclass-review.md

-* Accommodator style/personality: When dealing with accommodators, it's important to get them to feel more comfortable to voice their own concerns and get out of the mode of trying to accmomodate.
+* Accommodator style/personality: When dealing with accommodators, it's important to get them to feel more comfortable to voice their own concerns and get out of the mode of trying to accommodate.
 Also, accommodators may tend to overpromise when they feel pressure to please, so it's important to be careful about that.